Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Implications of qutrit Bloch sphere construction

-It is an irregular polygon with 8 edges, out of which 4 edges have euclidean length $\sqrt{\frac{9}{2}}$ and 4 other edges have euclidean length $\sqrt{\frac{27}{4}}$.
+It is an irregular polygon with 8 edges, out of which 4 edges have Euclidean length $\sqrt{9/2}$ and 4 other edges have Euclidean length $\sqrt{27/4}$.

-It is insightful to visualize the effect of the action of the channel on a state in the four-D sphere.
+It is insightful to visualize the effect of the action of the channel on a state in the sphere $\mathbb{R}^4$.
 The parameters \{$\lambda_i$\} reduce the length of each Bloch vector component from $n_i$ to $\lambda_in_i$, thus bringing the state closer to the origin.
-Now notice that, we have obtained the constraints in Eq.(\ref{unitalpolygon}) assuming that all $\phi_i=0$, i.e., there is no change in the angular parameters $\theta_i$.
-The allowed values of $\phi_i$'s will therefore depend on how much the lengths of the Bloch vector components have been reduced by $\lambda_i$.